 Other deadlines could apply to your case.
 You must also navigate several steps before you sue, so hire a truck accident lawyer to oversee this process and ensure you meet all necessary timelines.

-Prove the Cause of Your Truck Accident to Hold the Driver & Carrier Accountable
+Prove the Cause of Your Truck Accident to Hold the Driver and Carrier Accountable

-In 2022, 5,837 commercial trucks were involved in fatal accidents while another 120,200 trucks were involved in accidents where injuries occurred.
-These numbers have increased almost 50% in the last ten years.
+In 2022, 5,837 commercial trucks were involved in fatal accidents, while another 120,200 trucks were involved in accidents where injuries occurred.
+These numbers have increased by almost 50% in the last ten years.
 Despite the prevalence of trucks on interstates, almost three-quarters of fatal truck accidents occur on non-interstate roadways.

 - Driver fatigue